2023–24 Indiana Hoosiers men's basketball team: Incoming transfers

-On March 29, 2023, Indiana landed its first transfer from the transfer portal when former Ball State center, Payton Sparks committed to the Hoosiers.
-He arrives at IU with two years of eligibility remaining.
-Sparks appeared in 62 games at Ball State and averaged 13.4 points, 8.6 rebounds, 1.7 assists, and .7 blocks.
+On March 29, 2023, Indiana landed its first transfer from the transfer portal when former Ball State center Payton Sparks committed to the Hoosiers.
+He arrived at IU with two years of eligibility remaining.
+He appeared in 62 games at Ball State and averaged 13.4 points, 8.6 rebounds, 1.7 assists, and .7 blocks.
 The Hoosiers added 7'0 center Kel'el Ware from Oregon on April 10, 2023.
-As a freshman at Oregon, Ware averaged 6.6 points, 4.1 rebounds and 1.3 blocks in 15.8 minutes last season.
-Coming out of high school, he was a 5-star recruit, McDonald's All-American, and a Jordan Brand All-Star.
-A third addition from the transfer portal came on April 29, 2023 when Anthony Walker from the 2023 Final Four Miami (FL) Hurricanes committed to Indiana.
-Walker averaged 2.8 points and 1.2 rebounds last season.
+As a freshman at Oregon, Ware averaged 6.6 points, 4.1 rebounds and 1.3 blocks in 15.8 minutes in the previous season.
+Coming out of high school, he was a 5-star recruit, McDonald's All-American, and Jordan Brand All-Star.
+A third addition from the transfer portal came on April 29, 2023, when Anthony Walker from the 2023 Final Four Miami (FL) Hurricanes committed to Indiana.
+He averaged 2.8 points and 1.2 rebounds in the previous season.